airbnb/javascript/README.md

 ## Strings

-  - Use single quotes `''` for strings.
+  - Use single quotes `''` for strings, except to avoid having to escape.

     ```javascript
     // bad